Skip to Main Content

 Low costs and low account minimum

-It won’t take a lot to get started investing at M1.
-You’ll need $100 in a taxable account or $500 in a retirement account to get going.
 And M1 Finance allows you to buy fractional shares, so you’ll be able to get fully invested with your money.

 Smart transfers

 Smart transfers are M1’s way to help you automate your financial life.
 You can set rules and allow your account to act automatically.
-For example, you can set smart transfers to keep a minimum balance in your high-yield savings account and move the rest of your money over to invest.
+For example, you can set smart transfers to keep a minimum balance in your high-yield cash account and move the rest of your money over to invest.

 You could set up your account to take out a margin loan if your cash account drops too low, or you could move cash to several different accounts, a taxable account and an IRA, say.
 You can also set them up to move money from one savings goal to another.
 The point is, you’re able to automate so much of your financial life that you won’t even need to think about it anymore.

 It’s a cool feature, for sure, and rivals such as Wealthfront have rolled out similar features.
-But if there’s a downside, it’s that you have to be a member of M1 Plus to avail yourself of this perk.

 Margin loans